Creatine: the Supplement That Has Withstood the Test of Time

 2. What about Insulin-Like Growth Factor?
 Many of the effects of Growth Hormone are stimulated by Insulin-Like Growth Factor 1 (IGF-1), which the liver produces when stimulated by Growth Hormone.
 Interestingly, IGF-1 has also been shown to enhance creatine uptake into isolated muscle cells.
 Could this work in a feed-forward manner?
 In other words, does IGF-1-induced creatine uptake, further improve Growth Hormone release?
 Researchers are still unsure, and studies are ongoing.

 3. What is the cellular signal that triggers Growth Hormone release?
 Growth Hormone levels increase a few hours after creatine is taken.
-The biologically active form of creatine is phosphocreatine, which is creatine attached to a phosphate group has been attached.
+The biologically active form of creatine is phosphocreatine, which is creatine attached to a phosphate group.
 Could phosphocreatine be the signal that triggers the release of creatine from the Anterior Pituitary in our brains?
 Perhaps.

 What You Need To Remember